Introduction

 Continuous Delivery (CD)

 After testing, the software is prepared for release.
-DevOps ensures that updates can be deployed quickly and safely.
+This system ensures that updates can be deployed quickly and safely.

 Automation

-Automation is a key part of DevOps, reducing manual work and improving efficiency.
+Automation is a key part of this methodology, reducing manual work and improving efficiency.

 Monitoring